EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/09-Reflection.md

 ## Recommendations for future students
-The following are our top 5 reccomendations for future students taking this class.
+The following are our top 5 recommendations for future students taking this class.

 1. **Make sure your PCB has correctly sized drill holes:**